Seitoh63/PySpaceInvaders/README.md

 It can be modified to customize the game experience.

-## Contact

 I'm very glad you take some time to look at my game and at my code!
-You can contact me at :  sethogeekATgmail.com